fureyc/proxsgd-quantile-regression/README.md

 The empirical study includes synthetic experiments, standard benchmark datasets, and large-scale experiments using data derived from the Current Population Survey (CPS).

-And here is an updated repository structure block reflecting the changes:

 ```markdown
 ## Repository structure